Luxor Temple is one of the most famous and easily accessible Egyptian temple ruins in the Luxor area of Egypt.

 It was almost completely buried by sand over time, and medieval Muslim settlers built over it with houses and a mosque that’s still there today.

-Massive excavation and restoration works by French Egyptologists started in 1885 and continued off and on through the 1960s.
+Massive excavation and restoration works by French Egyptologists started in 1885 and continued off and on through the 1960s, with a newly renovated avenue of sphinxes being unveiled in 2021.

 The temple is amazingly well preserved for its age — thousands of years old! — and today it’s recognized as a UNESCO World Heritage site.